Facing the Music (1933 film): Production

 The film was made at Elstree Studios by British International Pictures.
 It was one of a series of films made by the company featuring the popular stage entertainer Stanley Lupino.
 The film's art direction was by David Rawnsley.

-Critical reception
+Reception

+Kine Weekly wrote: "Farcical comedy with music, a lively, popular medley of romance, song, and slapstick, which scores heartily with new gags and situations, and puts new life and pep into the evergreen ones, through the high speed versatuity and resourcefulness of Stanley Lupino.
+The staging and team work are excellent, and these important attributes complete the film, which is good, clean fun from start to finish."

+The Daily Film Renter wrote: "Stanley Lupino takes honours in role exactly suited to his brand of semi-knockabout humour, with Jose Collins effective as famous prima donna."

-TV Guide noted "a stiff opera-oriented production using Faust as a backdrop"; while britishfilmclassics.wordpress.com applauded "a highly entertaining performance by music hall star Stanley Lupino, who comes up with endless visual gags and one-liners."
+TV Guide noted "a stiff opera-oriented production using Faust as a backdrop";